Coyle Girelli: Musical theater

-In January 2023 Girelli released single "True Love Forever" together with an announcement of a new theatrical show created in collaboration with immersive theater company Third Rail Projects.
+In January 2023, Girelli released the single "True Love Forever" together with an announcement of a new theatrical show created in collaboration with immersive theater company Third Rail Projects.
 The show is titled "True Love Forever."

+The show opened with a run of sold out performances at Art X in lower Manhattan, New York in November 2024 with more runs of sold out shows in late 2024 and early 2025.

+Girelli released a second single from the show titled "You" in December 2024.